By Karen Chelcun Schreiber

 Create a Journal/Blog

 It’s free, easy, and will provide support and encouragement by keeping you connected to family and friends.
 This is a great way to keep everyone up to date on your surgery and recovery, and eliminates the need to send mass mailings.
 Anyone you choose can post updates until you are ready to do so yourself.
 It is also a record of your personal journey, something you may enjoy reading later on.
 I’m still surprised by some of the things I wrote.
 There are many sites offering these services, my two favorites are Blogger or CaringBridge.
-Contact us if you’d like a link to your journal added in the Member Blogs section or on the Personal Stories page of the Be Strong Hearted® website.
+Contact us if you’d like to share your journal with others through our Personal Stories page.

 Read up.
-There are numerous posts, articles and links to reference materials within the Be Strong Hearted® Network to help you learn more.
+There are numerous posts, articles and links to reference materials on this site to help you learn more.
 Knowledge is power.
 We typically fear the unknown, so learn as much as you can.
-Join the Be Strong Hearted® Network and connect with others.
-Join one or more of the other online support groups referenced on the front page of the Be Strong Hearted website.
+Join the Community Forum on site to connect with others.
+Contact us and we’ll get you connected with others who have been through this.
 Talk to others, particularly those who are upbeat and positive.
 I found this to be most helpful – not e-mailing, but speaking directly with others.
 Most who have been through this will take the time to help others when they can.
 Learn from their experience, but remember, each individual’s experience is exactly that – individual.

 Be in a positive frame of mind going into this.
 I truly believe that a positive attitude and outlook makes a world of difference!
 Remember, though it may take one to two years, eventually the body seems to adjust to the absence of the stomach.
 Prophylactic Total Gastrectomy is considered curative for HDGC.
 The best part about life after surgery…is life!
 Know that you are choosing LIFE.